-At IGEA Brain & Spine, our surgeons are specialty trained in many endoscopic spinal procedures to restore motion and quality of life to patients living with spine conditions.
+At IGEA Brain, Spine & Orthopedics, our surgeons are specialty trained in many endoscopic spinal procedures to restore motion and quality of life to patients living with spine conditions.
 The minimally invasive surgical options we perform for the spine include:

 Endoscopic discectomy—also known as microdiscectomy—is a procedure removing damaged spinal disc material (herniated disc) that may be irritating or pressing on a nerve or nerve root.
 The nerve compression can result in pain, numbness or weakness that may radiate down the arms or legs.

 This technique is utilized to relieve pressure on the nerve roots by widening the opening (known as theforamen) in the spine where the roots leave the spinal canal.
 The pressure may be the result of bone spurs, disc herniations, excessive ligaments or scar tissue which narrow the opening (a condition known asforaminal spinal stenosis).

 An endoscopic laminectomy treats symptoms, such as pain and numbness that appear due to spinal stenosis.
 During the procedure, the bony roof covering the spinal cord—along with a section of the enlarged facet joints and thickened ligaments—is removed.
 In doing so, pressure is relieved on the spinal cord and nerves.

 Endoscopic Scoliosis Surgery